Manipuri dance: Modern era

+Status and significance

+In Hindu world

+The Manipuri classical dance form, which is a masterpiece of Meitei Hindu king Ching Thang Khomba (Rajarshi Bhagyachandra) of the historical Kingdom of Manipur, is regarded as the highest spiritual expression of the worship of Hindu deity Krishna.

+In India

+Native to the Meitei civilization of Manipur, India, having significant cultural influences on the different civilizations across the Indian subcontinent, the Manipuri classical dance is recognised by the Sangeet Natak Akademi of the Ministry of Culture of the Government of India as one of the few primary classical dance forms of the Republic of India.
+At the same time, it is annually honoured with the Sangeet Natak Akademi Award for Manipuri.

+In Bangladesh

+According to Banglapedia, the national encyclopedia of Bangladesh, the importance of Manipuri classical dance in Meitei civilization is described as follows:

 Repertoire

 Chali or Chari is the basic dance movement in Manipuri Raas dances.
 The repertoire and underlying play depends on the season.
 The dances are celebrated on full moon nights, three times in autumn (August through November) and once again in spring (March or April).
 The Basanta Raas is timed with the Hindu festival of colors called Holi, while others are timed with post-harvest festivals of Diwali and others.
 The plays and songs recited during the dance performance center around the love and frolics between Radha and Krishna, in the presence of Gopis named Lalita, Vishakha, Chitra, Champaklata, Tungavidya, Indurekha, Rangadevi and Sudevi.
 There is a composition and dance sequence for each Gopi, and the words have two layers of meanings, one literal and other spiritual.
 The longest piece of the play focusses on Radha and Krishna.
 The dancer playing Krishna expresses emotions, while the body language and hand gestures of the Gopi display their feelings such as longing, dejection or cheer.

-The rhythmic depiction form of abhinaya[acting] is to show the ashtanayika [eight shades of a heroine] in every nayika, which are colored by the beautiful scenes of the season in which the "abhisarika" expresses her love for Krishna; so that a kuaasha abhisarika who dances in the foggy winter is very different to the varsha abhisarika who faces the thunderous downpouring rain.
+The rhythmic depiction form of abhinaya[acting] is to show the ashtanayika [eight shades of a heroine] in every nayika, which are colored by the scenes of the season in which the "abhisarika" expresses her love for Krishna; so that a kuaasha abhisarika who dances in the foggy winter is very different to the varsha abhisarika who faces the thunderous downpouring rain.

 In other plays, the Manipuri dancers are more forceful, acrobatic and their costumes adjust to the need of the dance.
 Dozens of boys synchronously dance the Gopa Ras, where they enact the chores of daily life such as feeding the cows.
 In Uddhata Akanba, states Ragini Devi, the dance is full of vigor (jumps, squats, spins), energy and elegance.